West Freehold, New Jersey: Walker, Combs, Hartshorne, Oakley Farmstead

 Operated for centuries, this property is the earliest remaining farmstead in Freehold and is one of the oldest preserved structures in Monmouth County.
 Settled in 1686, the property was situated on 110 acres of land, owned by East Jersey proprietors John Barclay, Robert Barclay, John Reid and John Bowne.
-Since then, the farmstead had been transferred/sold by multiple families including; Barclay, Reid, Bowne, Clark, Walker, Combs, Schanck, Hartshorne, and Oakley.
+Since then, the farmstead had been transferred/sold by multiple families, including Barclay, Reid, Bowne, Clark, Walker, Combs, Schanck, Hartshorne, and Oakley.

 By 1981, the farmstead was the largest operating farm in Monmouth County.
-At that time, Elizabeth Oakley was the last to inhabit inside the structure and was fascinated in the home's rich history.
-She worked hard to preserve it, having accomplished her life's goal in having the farm be placed in the National Register of Historic Places in 1990.
+At that time, Elizabeth Oakley was the last to inhabit the structure and was fascinated in the home's rich history.
+She worked hard to preserve it, having accomplished her life's goal in having the farm added to the National Register of Historic Places in 1990.

 Toll House

 The Toll House located on the property of the Walker, Combs, Hartshorne, Oakley Farmstead is one of only two remaining toll houses in New Jersey.
-Built in ca. 1850, it was owned and operated by a group of farmers living along "the Burlington Path".
-The toll separated two sides of the two-lane stagecoach route; the side of the tollroad heading southwest towards Smithburg was known as the 'Freehold-Smithburg Turnpike' and the other side of the tollroad heading northeast towards 'Elk's Point' (what is now Freehold Borough).
+Built in ca. 1850, it was owned and operated by a group of farmers living along the Burlington Path.
+The toll separated two sides of the two-lane stagecoach route: the side heading southwest towards Smithburg, known as the Freehold-Smithburg Turnpike, and the side heading northeast towards "Elk's Point" (what is now Freehold Borough).